baxxos/baxxos.github.io/about/index.md

 the actual content.
 Whole idea of the page is based on [this](https://www.google.com "Creating and Hosting a Personal Site on GitHub") tutorial by _Jonathan McGlone_ which I followed step-by-step first and later customized it according to my needs.

 ## Architecture
-* HTML5, CSS3 and Bootstrap 3 for the looks
+* HTML5, CSS3 (Sass) and [Bootstrap 3](http://getbootstrap.com/) for the looks
-* OpenColor for the colors
+* [OpenColor](https://yeun.github.io/open-color/) for the color scheme
-* Markdown for writing the content
+* [Markdown](https://daringfireball.net/projects/markdown/) for writing the content
-* Jekyll for serving the content
+* [Jekyll](https://jekyllrb.com/) for serving the content
-* GitHub Pages for publishing and hosting
+* [GitHub Pages](https://pages.github.com/) for publishing and hosting

 # About me
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+My real name is _Michal Melúch_ and I do all sorts of programming stuff.
+However, most of the time I like to play around with websites - anything from colors, layout or design to the UX improvements.
+Currently I'm still studying - I'm in my final year of bachelor's studies at the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/) (Slovak University of Technology in Bratislava).
+In the futue, I'd like to focus on improving the overall usability of websites and applications in general.
+In my spare time, I like to ~~_do nothing as I have no spare time_~~ go for a drive, play a game of basketball or browse dank memes.

+If you're interested in my work, found a bug on this website or just want to leave a random message, please feel free to use any of the contact channels listed at the bottom of the page.